SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 <a name="xcode"></a>
 ## 1. Xcode

-Xcode is the main IDE for building iOS and Mac apps, here is a couple of tips and trick within Xcode:
+Xcode is the main IDE for building iOS and Mac apps, here is a couple of tips and tricks within Xcode:

 ### Turn on line numbers

-Line numbers allow you to easily know exactly where you are in your document and have a reference of where to put breakpoint / locating errors or bugs.
+Line numbers allow you to easily know exactly where you are in your document and have a reference of where to put breakpoint and locate errors or bugs.

 Turn on in preferences: